 As your children grow up, so do the consequences of their bad decisions.
 Children make plenty of small mistakes when they’re young, and those small mistakes give them wisdom and self-control to avoid larger ones when they're older.
 Allow your children to make plenty of mistakes, so they can experience the consequences of them and minimize the bigger ones.

-The seeds of wisdom and self-discipline are planted when children see that their poor decisions lead to 4_Let_mistakes_happenuncomfortable consequences.
+The seeds of wisdom and self-discipline are planted when children see that their poor decisions lead to uncomfortable consequences.
 Unfortunately, some parents destroy the teaching value of consequences by trying to protect them from consequences.
 Parents, who fail to provide consequences, grow people who think they can get away with murder.

 Parents, who do provide consequences but do it in ager, raise kids who reason, "When I’m naughty, it makes other people really mad.
 Next time, I'd better not get caught."
 Not surprisingly, these children lack self-control and require constant supervision.